 The program has been successful and is moving toward demonstrating these products in the field.
 Recently, the construction-materials group celebrated the groundbreaking of a demonstration house that was constructed of coal-based bricks.
 Known colloquially as the coal house, it is located on the University of Wyoming campus, and is being constructed adjacent to a house built out of conventional bricks to demonstrate the performance of the coal-based materials.

 The second major thrust is to develop and commercialize carbon capture and storage technologies with our flagship program, Wyoming CarbonSAFE.
-Funded by the U.S. Department of Energy, Wyoming CarbonSAFE is located at Basin Electric’s Dry Fork Station in the Carbon Valley and seeks to develop a commercial scale carbon dioxide storage hub capable of capturing and storing at least 50 million tons, proximal to the Dry Fork Station.
+Funded by the U.S. Department of Energy, Wyoming CarbonSAFE is located at Basin Electric’s Dry Fork Station in the C-Valley and seeks to develop a commercial scale carbon dioxide storage hub capable of capturing and storing at least 50 million tons, proximal to the Dry Fork Station.

-Quillinan: Carbon Valley is the energy capital of the world, and a leader in energy innovation and field demonstration.
+Quillinan: C-Valley is the energy capital of the world, and a leader in energy innovation and field demonstration.
 All of the SER projects are designed to be transferable.
 For example, the carbon capture and storage technologies that are being developed are created with the idea that these methodologies could be employed nationwide.
 We hope to demonstrate that it can be done successfully and emphasize that this knowledge can be transferred to any carbon dioxide source around the country.

 Q: What is your favorite part about living and working in Wyoming?